 Once that has been taken care of, however, you will have yourself a rugged, reliable camera that plays nicely with most MF and AF Nikkors.
 Eyepiece covers, diopters, data backs, and focusing screens can still be found relatively easily.
 The Nikon SB-800 and SB-600 flash units are the newest flashguns that still offer full capability with the F90(X) while being Nikon DSLR-friendly (if you happen to have one :-)).

 If you are into film for the experience of doing everything manually and enjoying the tactile experience of finely-machined mechanical marvels, the F90X will not budge the needle for you, and that's totally fine :-).
 There are plenty of older MF SLRs to fill that bill.
 However, if the "image is everything" (sorry, couldn't resist a bit of good ol' '90s Canon advertising ;-)) you could do a lot worse than than this neglected Nikon.
+You would be hard-pressed to find another SLR from this era that provides more room to grow while offering a simple experience for newcomers to 35mm.
 It comes down to this: if you want to shoot film and AF is a necessity for you rather than a convenience (or an abomination ;-)), the F90X should be a contender when it comes to selecting a film SLR.
 F90Xs in excellent nick are selling for a tenth (and sometimes, less) of their original price presently and they take a licking and keep on clicking.
 Throw in the underrated AF 28-70/3.5-4.5D Nikkor that often came as the kit lens with the F90X, and you have a great walkabout companion.

 Nikon N90 & N90s User Manuals @ www.butkus.org